 Degenerative changes in the spine, especially after you turn 50, can lead to a painful condition known as spinal stenosis.
-At Neurosurgical Specialists of West County in St. Louis, MO, the team of neurosurgical specialists offers comprehensive diagnostics and treatment for chronic pain and other symptoms of spinal stenosis.
+At Neurosurgical Specialists of West County in St. Louis, the team of neurosurgical specialists offers comprehensive diagnostics and treatment for chronic pain and other symptoms of spinal stenosis.
 Learn more about your options for addressing spinal stenosis and preventing long-term mobility issues by calling the office today.

 Spinal stenosis is the condition when your spinal canal begins to narrow.
 This can result from age-related degeneration or disease and cause chronic pain and other symptoms when structures in the spine begin pressing on nearby nerves or the spinal cord.